creativenucleus/tic-80-demo-workshop/workshop/exercises/drawing.md

 local T=0

 function TIC()
-	-- Clear screen, and sky background
+	-- Clear the screen to a sky-coloured background cls(11)
-	cls(11)

 	-- Some clouds